When my kids were young, I would define it as helping, loving, and caring.

-There is a developmental reason that they push back – they fight for independence is necessary as they move towards adulthood.
+There is a developmental reason that they push back – their fight for independence is necessary as they move towards adulthood.

-No one got stronger lifting one pound weights.
-You only get stronger and grow through discomfort.
+No one got stronger lifting one-pound weights.
+You only get stronger and grow through the discomfort.

 Honor their struggles, welcome them and see them as positive.